 You can use the program to crawl a folder and all the video files it contains, or pick individual videos from the local system instead.

-The program lacks an option to run manual searches which leaves manual editing of the video file name as the only option to rerun searches in hope that a subtitle is found for the file.
+The program lacks an option to run manual searches which leaves manual editing of the video file name as the only option to rerun searches to get another chance of finding a working subtitle.

 SubiT is a free subtitle downloader for Windows that supports several languages and multiple subtitle databases it pulls information and subtitles from.